Meditations in Jude

 Verse to Remember

 “But God will redeem my soul from the power of the grave: for he shall receive me.”
 Psalm 49:15

 Remember to Pray

 Remember to pray for our church and for all our members, that none be lost to Christ’s kingdom but that all continue in repentance and be strengthened and built up in the true and saving faith in Christ Jesus through the hearing and study of His Word.
-We continue to pray for all who have been sick or who are suffering among us – for Dawn Hiebert who is recovering from surgery, and for Mel Boren who is in a nursing home; for our extended families; and for believers who are alone and have no congregation.
-Continue to pray for Lutheran congregations and believers around the world who are persecuted or suffering for their faith in Christ Jesus.
-Remember the efforts to spread the Word of God through publication of the Scriptures and other faithful materials on the Internet through the Sword Project, Crosswire Bible Society, and other organizations.
+We continue to pray for all who have been sick or who are suffering among us – especially for Mel Boren – for our extended families and for believers who are alone and have no congregation.
+We remember the churches and pastors in the Philippines.
+We pray for those suffering and persecuted around the world.
+And we pray for our nation and its rulers, that our people would repent and look to God for mercy, forgiveness and direction.

 Our next Pot-luck Dinner will follow our worship service on Sunday, March 2.

 Lenten Services will begin on Wednesday, March 5, at 7 p.m.
 The Wednesday services will be preceded by a soup and sandwich luncheon at 6:20 p.m.

 Church Council will meet at 7 p.m. tonight, Feb.
 19, at the church.